Phenomena

 More Posts

-We continue the Stories of the First Dzogchen Masters with Manjushrimitra, who structured the verses of Dzogchen into three series.
+We continue the life stories of the first Dzogchen masters with Śrī Siṃha, who structured the four Dzogchen series into four cycles.